SummerGua/OpenThisVuepressPage/README.md

 ## Extension Settings

-You can change the `base` property in VSCode setting (shortcut: `Ctrl ,`) according to your `config.ts` or `config.js`
+> You can change the `base` property in VSCode setting (shortcut: `Ctrl ,`) according to your `config.ts` or `config.js`

+## Usage
+1. Run your vuepress project on default 8080 port
+2. Open a markdown file, right-click and you will see `Open This Page In Default Browser` option, click it

 ## Release Notes

-Users appreciate release notes as you update your extension.

 ### 1.0.0